stay salty

 FAVORITE MEAL

-My granny’s minced and potatoes
+My Scottish granny’s mince and potatoes

-“ The sea is a passion in my family. ”
+“The sea is a passion in my family.”

 Ian Interview

-Can you tell us a bit more about your passion for Surfing?
+Can you tell us a bit more about your passion for surfing?

 You just won the lottery, what would you do first?

-“ I seek every day to relive an even more incredible moment than these moments. "
+“Every day, I try to relive a moment even more incredible than those. "

 What’s the most amazing thing you’ve experienced?